 Simple right?
 Let us show society that we are not going to waste time trying to find the perfect selfie, because every shot is worth posting!

-I will see you next week with a follow up on the selfie challenge, along with some other great things!
+See you next week with a follow up on the selfie challenge, along with some other great things!
 Make sure you do not miss it by subscribing via email in the column to the right!

 Happy [First] Selfie Taking!